buddycloud/webclient/README.bubbling.md

 -   4th: channels with unread channel posts - sorted from newest to oldest (users check back regularly for new posts - make this easy)
 -   5th: recently read - sorted from newest to oldest
 -   6th: tie breaker - compare alphabetically (brand new user with pre-defined channels)

-Note: an account that was read and no longer has unread posts, @replies or personal messages stays in the previous list order until the user reads a new channel at which point it silently drops down when you click on a new channel.

 So for example our hypothetical user might have their list of channels in the following order: